South Thailand Tour | Mountains and Rainforests

-A 2-week south Thailand tour taking in the famous sites and hidden secrets from Bangkok back-streets to tropical islands in the Andaman Sea
+A 2-week south Thailand tour taking in the famous sites and hidden secrets from Bangkok back-streets to the lush rainforest of the interior and tropical islands in the Andaman Sea

 An off the beaten track south Thailand Tour

-Despite the large numbers, most visitors do little more than scratch the surface of the country so we reckon our South Thailand tour – ‘Mountains and Rainforests’ – is an ideal opportunity to discover the authentic Thailand that surprisingly few visitors get to see.
+Despite their large numbers, most visitors do little more than scratch the surface of the country so we reckon our south Thailand tour – ‘Mountains and Rainforests’ – is an ideal opportunity to discover the authentic Thailand that surprisingly few visitors get to see.

 Here's an idea of what you can expect to do and see day-to-day.

 Day 1 - Bangkok - arrival and time to explore the area

-Morning check in to a downtown hotel in Bangkok’s lively Banglamphu district.
-Time to relax, explore the area or perhaps check out some of the lively local markets before a local-style welcome dinner.
+Check in to our heritage-style downtown hotel in Bangkok’s lively Banglamphu district with some time to relax, explore the area or perhaps check out some of the lively local markets before a local-style welcome dinner.

 Overnight: Bangkok Transport: Walk, Meals: D,